 Many of you know that we’ve long been giddy about plain, fat-free Greek yogurt.
-Its thick creamy texture and tart flavors are a part of many popular food creations at the Pritikin Longevity Center, like our House Salad Dressing, Mashed Sweet Potatoes, and delish desserts like Banana Ginger Parfait.
+Its thick creamy texture and tart flavors are a part of many popular food creations at the Pritikin Longevity Center, like our Thousand Island Dressing and delish desserts like Banana Ginger Parfait.

 So we got intrigued (guardedly so) when we learned that the Vermont ice cream company, Ben & Jerry’s, was promoting a new line of Greek frozen yogurts.

 Well, it’s always good to keep your guard on.
 We recently reviewed the food labels for Ben & Jerry’s new yogurts.
 It turns out they’re far more like ice cream than the Greek yogurt we use and enjoy at Pritikin.

 Just a half-cup of Ben & Jerry’s Greek yogurts tallies up around 200 calories.
 A half-cup of plain, fat-free Greek yogurt, like the kind we serve at Pritikin, is about 60 calories.

 What’s worse, all these new Greek yogurts from Ben & Jerry’s contain artery-damaging saturated fat.
 The Raspberry Fudge Chunk flavor has five grams of saturated fat per half-cup serving.
 That’s the saturated fat equivalent of a McDonald’s Egg McMuffin.
 (And who eats just half a cup of yogurt?)
 Most of us could easily spoon out a full cup, which would have as much saturated fat as a Big Mac!

 Ben & Jerry's Frozen Greek Yogurt is not a good choice if you're trying to lose weight, but our nutritionists have uncovered some yummy guilt-free ice creams.
 Best Ice Creams for Weight Loss